seatsio/seatsio-docs/docs/Chart manager/chart-manager-configuring.md

 ## secretKey
 **Type**: string
-The secret key of a workspace, or the company admin key.
+The secret key of a workspace

 :::danger Important
 Never expose this secret key on a public web page!
 Only use the chart manager behind a login wall.